Savor the flavors of everyday real food, fresh from the garden or stored on your pantry shelves.

 Zaatar bread is a soft, Arabic-style bread topped with olive oil and the tangy spice mixture called zaatar.
 The bread can either be baked in the oven, quickly cooked in a skillet, or baked in the traditional Bedouin manner over an open fire.

 A few weeks ago we celebrated a Middle Eastern food week over on my Mediterranean food blog, Hestia’s Kitchen.
 Along with the chickpea salad, Israeli salad, falafels, and homemade hummus we enjoyed these tangy breads.
-The recipe is adapted from one found in The New Book of Middle Eastern Food by Claudia Rodin.
-Yield about 15 bread rounds.
+The recipe is adapted from one found in The New Book of Middle Eastern Food

 Making Zaatar Spice Mixture